Deminarcis/Commandant/README.md

 #### Why make this?

 Boredom mostly.
-As a hacker who uses multiple OS' I wanted something simple that would meet my needs, but also be flexible and available
+As a hacker who uses multiple Operating Systems I wanted something simple that would meet my needs, but also be flexible and available

 ---